Quantum symmetry in multigraphs (part I): Abstract

 \section{Abstract}

 We introduce various notions of quantum symmetry in a directed or undirected multigraph with no isolated vertex and explore relations among them.
-If the multigraph is simple (with or without loops), all our notions of quantum symmetry reduce to the already existing notions of quantum symmetry provided by Bichon and Banica.
+If the multigraph is single edged (that is, a simple graph where loops are allowed), all our notions of quantum symmetry reduce to already existing notions of quantum symmetry provided by Bichon and Banica.
+Our constructions also show that any multigraph with at least two pairs of vertices with multiple edges among them possesses genuine quantum symmetry.

 {Statistics and Mathematics Unit, Indian Statistical Institute\\ 203, B.T.
 Road, Kolkata 700108, India\\\textnormal{email: \texttt{debashish\_goswami@yahoo.co.in}}}

 {Statistics and Mathematics Unit, Indian Statistical Institute\\ 203, B.T.
 Road, Kolkata 700108, India\\\textnormal{email: \texttt{asfaq1994@gmail.com}}}